Krav Maga for Women

 Do whatever it takes to get home safe.
 That’s really the only rule in Krav Maga self-defense training.
 The principles of the system transfer knowledge of skills and techniques to students and consistent training and effort develop a fighting spirit.

 Krav Maga self-defense classes teach “no holds barred” fighting techniques.
-That means that, unlike other competition related practices, there is no set of rules to consider applying Krav Maga in.
+Unlike other competition related practices, there is no set of rules to consider applying Krav Maga.
 Students training in Krav Maga self-defense classes learn to fight in a way that would be considered “dirty” or “illegal” or “cheating” in a competitive setting.

 Students who learn to fight at Krav Maga Worldwide learn to utilize things like strikes to the groin, eye gouges, strikes to the throat, strikes to the back of the head, and more.
 This way of training is very much about technique but it’s also about attitude, mentality, and fighting spirit.